Brahma-fi/vault-eth-signer/README.md

 ```

 ### Reading Individual Key-managers
 Inspect the key using the service name.
 Only the service name and public key of the key-manager is returned.
-To return the private key, use the `/export/key-managers/:serviceName` endpoint.

 Using Vault CLI:
 ```sh